 5- Create a low-fidelity prototype in Figma

-7- Create a high-fidelity prototype in Figma
+6- Create a mock-up and a high-fidelity prototype in Figma

-Design process
+Design Process

 Tools: Figma, Photoshop